MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-troubleshoot-signup.md

 *We can't find you at contoso.com.
 Do you use a different ID at work or school?
 Try signing in with that ID.
 If it doesn't work, contact your IT department.*

-When signing in to Microsoft 365 and other services, your organization uses IDs that are different than your email address.
+When you sign in to Microsoft 365 and other services, your organization uses IDs that are different than your email address.
 For example, your email address might be `zalan.bola@contoso.com` but your ID is `zalanb@contoso.com`.

 ### Solution: Use your Microsoft 365 ID